 What grads can do

 As a result of the expanding markets for refrigeration and air conditioning and changing technology, a dramatic need exists for qualified personnel both at home and abroad.
 A refrigeration mechanic fabricates, installs, alters, repairs, and services any system used for cooling and/or heating (i.e., heat pumps).
-This program gives you the entry level knowledge to start a carrier as a Refrigeration and HVAC Mechanic.
+This program gives you the entry level knowledge to start a career as a Refrigeration and HVAC Mechanic.

 Robin Gibson, Refrigeration TQ and IP